-My name is Nicole T., and I’m a rising freshman attending Hong Kong International School with a passion for MUN (Model United Nations), drama, music, and current events.
+My name is Nicole and I’m a rising freshman attending Hong Kong International School with a passion for MUN (Model United Nations), drama, music, and current events.
 I am a TCK (third culture kid), and my perspective of the world is majorly changed because of this.
-Being raised in three different places, I have never stayed in one area for more than five years, meaning that I am constantly pushed to adapt to new surroundings and people, and this is strikingly similar to our world, in which everything is always changing.
+Being raised in three different places, I have never stayed in one area for more than a few years, meaning that I am constantly pushed to adapt to new surroundings and people.
+This is strikingly similar to our world, in which everything is always changing.

-I was born in 2003 in Hong Kong, but at the tender age of four, my family and I moved to Shanghai, attending CISS.
+I was born in Hong Kong but at the tender age of four, my family and I moved to Shanghai, with me attending CISS.
 Being so young and oblivious to the world at the time, along with the existence of the Great Firewall, I was completely shielded from the outside world – all of its perks and horrors included.
 That meant no YouTube, much to my parents’ relief.
 So while other kids around the world would be searching for the latest trends on Facebook and Twitter, I would be sitting in my room playing with dolls and occasionally peering over my dad’s shoulder to catch a glimpse of his newspaper.

 Moving back to Hong Kong, I had trouble having to fit into a place I knew relatively little about.
 As I matured and grew older, my exposure to the political and outside world began to widen.
 I found that this world indeed stretched far beyond the community in Shanghai.
 There was famine.
 Death.
 Hunger.
 Wars.
 But there was also hope.
 Discoveries.
 Courage.
 Defiance.
 And somehow, I knew that I wanted to know more.